liourej/CodeDroneDIY/README.md

 ![Protection_glasses.jpg](/ReadmePictures/Protection_glasses.jpg "Protection_glasses")

-## 1. Project purpose
+## 1. Project introduction
+### 1.1 Purpose

-The aim of this project is to develop a quadrirotor flight controller from scratch, using an Arduino and inertial sensors.
+The aim of this project is to develop a very simple quadrirotor flight controller from scratch, using an Arduino and inertial sensors.
 There is two benefits:
 * to understand UAV flight stabilization
 * to have our own system, with no limits for customization: you can add all the sensors you want.

+In this project, the two main flight mode are addressed:
+* Accrobatic mode (or manual mode): the simplest to code, but it requires flight skills
+* Angle mode: more complex to implement, but easier to fly: UAV automatically goes back to horizontal

+I strongly advice to start by implementing the accrobatic mode, since a good accro mode will be a solid fundation for angle mode, and it is easy and fast to implement.

+### 1.2 Progress state
+Releases have been successfully tested during flights tests: I have some nice flights in FPV on a 450mm frame, both in accro and angle modes.
+BUT, this project is sometimes updated, mainly for code format, and unfortunately, I cannot realize flight tests for each submit.
+So, I cannot garantee that the last commit will allow to flight without some corrections. note that you may also have to tune PID according to your configuration.
+I advice you to use a large frame (450mm for exemple), because it is more stable, and I did not test the software on smaller frames.

 ## 2. Attitude computation <a id="Test"></a>

-The UAV attitude correspond to the UAV angles from the horizontal: roll, pitch , yaw.
+The first step to stabilize an UAV is to compute its attitude: the angles from the horizontal (roll,
+    pitch, yaw) and the rotation speeds.
-UAV attitude is an entry for automatic stabilization: when UAV receive no command from user, it automatically goes back to horizontal.
+UAV attitude is an entry for automatic stabilization, computed from IMU data.

-Attitude is computed from IMU data merging.

 ### 2.1 IMU

-« Inertial Measurement Unit » is a MEMS, "Microelectromechanical system", composed by a 3 axis gyroscope and a 3 axis accelerometer.
+An IMU, « Inertial Measurement Unit » is a MEMS, "Microelectromechanical system", composed by 3 axis gyroscope and 3 axis accelerometer sensors.

 | Sensor      | Function |Pros      | Cons |
 | -------------- | -------------- | -------------- | -------------- |
 | Gyroscope | Measure angular speed around each axis in degrees by second | Fast | Drift along time |
 | Accelerometer | Measure linear acceleration on each axis in "g" | Slow |  Noizy and not usable when UAV is moving |

-These 2 sensors are complementary to compute attitude: merging their data compensate their defaults
+These 2 sensors are complementary to compute attitude angles: merging their data compensate their defaults.
+Attitude rotation speeds are given by gyroscopes, no computation is needed.

 ![IMU](/ReadmePictures/IMU.jpg "IMU")

-This projet use an MPU6050 IMU sensor which communicates with the microcontroler using I2C.
+This projet use an MPU6050 IMU sensor which communicates with the microcontroler using I2C protocol.

 #### 2.1.1 Gyroscopes

+** Flight modes involved **
+Both

+** Output data **
+Attitude rotation speeds.
+They  are the only physical quantity needed for accro mode stabilization.

+** Computed data **
-UAV vs horizon angles are computed by raw gyroscope data integration.
+Attitude angles are computed from raw gyroscope data integration.
+These computed data are needed for angle mode stabilization.

+Exemple of pitch attitude angle computation using gyroscopes:
 ```
 // currentPitch = previousPitch + rawSensorPitch*loopTime
 _pos[0] = _pos[0] + (accGyroRaw[0+3]/GyroSensitivity)*_loop_time;